slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 #### `undefined reference to vtable`
 Source code for components aren't fully loading when adding additional components on ESP-IDF framework with an existing compiled binary.
 For instance the `motor_load` sensor.
 Solution is to do a clean build.

+#### `Component tmc2209 took a long time for an operation ...`
+A lot is happening over serial and low baud rates might cause this warning.
+Make sure to use the highest baud rate possible.
+Preferably 500k, which is the highest supported baud rate.

 ## TODOs